 results are illusory because PHD2 can generally do a better job of

 selecting a guide star than you can accomplish by eye.
 As a rule

 of thumb, if you've chosen a star whose name is known to you, it is

 almost certainly too bright to be a good choice as a guide star.

 Next to the gamma slider is the "brain button."
-This button brings up an Advanced Dialog for making detailed adjustments to PHD2's
+This button brings up an Advanced Settings dialog for making detailed adjustments to PHD2's

 guiding operations.
 An important